petershin/liferay-learn/docs/analytics-cloud/latest/en/workspace-settings/scoping-sites-and-individuals-using-properties.md

 1. Verify that your Liferay DXP instance is syncing with Analytics Cloud by viewing *Instance Settings* &rarr; *Analytics Cloud* in your Liferay DXP instance.
 The message `Your DXP instance is connected to Analytics Cloud` confirms that your Liferay DXP instance is correctly connected to Analytics Cloud.

-    ```{important}
+    !!! important
         If you do not see the message `Your DXP instance is connected to Analytics Cloud.`, please review [Connecting Liferay DXP Sites to Analytics Cloud](../getting-started/connecting-liferay-dxp-to-analytics-cloud.md).
-    ```

-1. If your Liferay instance is connected to Analytics Cloud but is not assigned a property, click the _Next_ button.
+1. If your Liferay instance is connected to Analytics Cloud but is not assigned a property, click _Next_.

     ![Select the property to sync your sites with.](scoping-sites-and-individuals-using-properties/images/03.png)

-    Click the _Assign_ button next to the property you wish to sync your sites with.
-A new window will pop open.
+    Click _Assign_ next to the property you wish to sync your sites with.

-1. A list of your sites is displayed.
+1. A list of your sites appears.
 Select the sites you wish to assign to the property.

     ![Select the sites to assign to the property.](scoping-sites-and-individuals-using-properties/images/04.png)

     Click _Assign_.
 Then click _Next_ to finish the connection process..

-    ```{important}
+    !!! important
         You cannot sync a DXP site with multiple properties.
-If one of your sites is already synced to another property.
-It will be greyed out here, and not selectable.
+If one of your sites is already synced to another property, it is disabled and not selectable.
-    ```

 ## Syncing Contacts to a Property